Justice and compassion

 Sunday, February 12, 2023

+The Justice & Compassion team held a free screening of Till.
 This 2022 film is a profoundly emotional and cinematic feature that tells the true story of Mamie Till Mobley's relentless pursuit of justice for her 14 year old son, Emmett Till, who, in 1955, was brutally lynched while visiting his cousins in Mississippi.
 In Mamie's poignant journey of grief turned to action, we see the power of a mother's ability to change the world.
+This event is BYOL - Bring Your Own Lunch.

 Presentation of this copyrighted work is covered under the following license: